Section 3: General Policies and Procedures

 3.17.3 Departmental Review Committees

-- The aims and corresponding hypothesizes are being clearly stated and the primary outcome (and secondary outcomes, as appropriate) is clearly defined.
+- Clearly state the aims and corresponding hypothesizes and the primary outcome and secondary outcomes, as appropriate.

-- The questions or hypothesizes that are being tested are providing important knowledge to the field and the design of the study is appropriate for the questions that are posed.
+- That the questions or hypothesizes that are being tested are providing important knowledge to the field and the design of the study is appropriate for the questions that are posed.

-- Statistical considerations, including sample size and justification, estimated accrual and duration, and statistical analysis are clearly being described and is adequate to meet the study objectives.
+- That statistical considerations, including sample size and justification, estimated accrual and duration, and statistical analysis are clearly described and are adequate to meet the study objectives.

 3.17.4 Institutional Official